 The sparkling water far below never seemed to get any closer.

 I started to get worried that I would never find the right way down and kept having to backtrack when I made wrong turns and hit dead ends.
-There was no one else around so I couldn’t ask for directions and even if there was, my Italian is very basic.
+There was no one else around so I couldn’t ask for directions and even if there were, my Italian is very basic.

-I finally made it to the road and followed it around its many bends, wary of turning a corner and coming face to face with a car as there was no footpath to speak of.
+I finally made it to the road and followed it around its many bends, wary of turning a corner and coming face-to-face with a car as there was no footpath to speak of.

-After twenty minutes, with a pumping headache and the first signs of heat stroke, Minori finally came into sight.
+After twenty minutes, with a pumping headache and the first signs of heatstroke, Minori finally came into sight.

 I had forgotten my bikini so I ended up swimming in my bra and board shorts.
 I was so hot that I couldn’t have cared less.
 No one batted an eyelid anyway.
 It felt so good to be out in the water, letting the cool waves wash over me.
 I quickly regained my energy.

-After drying off by following the lead of my lizard companions and basking on a large rock by the water, I explored the small town centre.
-Minori is a cute little place but not spectacular like its neighbours Amalfi and Positano.
+After drying off by following the lead of my lizard companions and basking on a large rock by the water, I explored the small town center.
+Minori is a cute little place but not spectacular like its neighbors Amalfi and Positano.

 The long day finally caught up with me and when I saw a bus to Atrani, I jumped on it rather than walking the 45 minutes back along the narrow road.

 Despite nearly overheating and getting lost, it was an incredible hike, particularly the first section from Amalfi to Pontone.